Com320/OC-mech-datum-boxes/README.md

 These features are enabled by default but can be disabled in the settings.json file if needed.

+Implementation note: the verification helper `verify-git-tag.sh` is invoked as the unprivileged user during the build process.
+The build scripts copy the verification helper and a temporary settings file into the target user's home and run it as that user so GPG verification occurs in the user's context.
+If you want to skip verification, set `build_options.verify_signatures` to `false` in `settings.json` (not recommended for production systems).

 ## Important Note

 Please pay attention to the values generated and refrain from blindly using the settings found here.
 Always review the generated configurations to ensure they meet your specific requirements and security needs.

 ## Credits

 These scripts are based on the work of [Bitcoin Mechanic](https://github.com/bitcoinmechanic).
-This version adds an automation layer ontop of the entire workflow process to create a streamlined, repeatable setup experience.
+This version adds an automation layer on top of the entire workflow process to create a streamlined, repeatable setup experience.
 Many thanks to Bitcoin Mechanic for his contributions to the Bitcoin community.

+Logs: `logpath` in `settings.json` controls where logs are saved.
+When `logpath` is a relative path it is resolved relative to `scripts_path` when run as root (for example, the default resolves to `/root/OC-mech-datum-boxes/datum_instlogs`).
+At the end of `main.sh`, the script will also attempt to copy user-side logs from the unprivileged user's home directory into `$scripts_path/$logpath/from_<user>` for easier collection.

 ---